MSColab - A Flight Path Collaboration Platform

 User Groups for Operations

-When you want to use same set of users for different operations using same catagory you can do this by setting up users in a special operation.
+When you want to use same set of users for different operations using same category you can do this by setting up users in a special operation.

 On a given category for an operation ending with GROUP_POSTFIX e.g. on a category = Tex it will look for TexGroup.
 All users in that TexGroup operation are set to all operations of that category having same roles as in the TexGroup.